farhaanshareef/portfolio/README.md

 https://github.com/farhaanshareef/Submit-Form-with-Faker-Library

-  - Submit form with loop in Selenium examples
+  - Example of submit form with loop in Selenium

 https://github.com/farhaanshareef/Submit-Form

-  - This repository provides explanations of uploading and downloading a file in Selenium with Python
+  - Example of uploading and downloading a file in Selenium with Python

 https://github.com/farhaanshareef/Upload_download_File